 Arrangements made to protect public health

-The City's community centres and libraries are closed until further notice.
+The City's community centres are closed until further notice and libraries are operating click & collect services over limited opening hours.
 Library members can continue to borrow from the City's online collection of over 150,000 books and audiobooks.

 All non-essential City of Sydney events and face-to-face meetings have been cancelled.
 We are also taking advice from NSW Government agencies on the requirement to disinfect outdoor public spaces if required.